libplctag/libplctag.NET/README.md

 ## Getting Started

 In most cases only the  libplctag package will be needed.
-It can be added in Visual Studio through the package manager or via the following commandline:
+It can be added in Visual Studio through the package manager or via the commandline:

 `dotnet add package libplctag`